nadia-eecs/cs1b/hw/hw00/README.md

 - `area`: Thsi function takes as its parameter a number that represents the radius of the circle and returns the circles are.
 (If $r$ is the radius, the area area is $\pi r^2$.)
 - Assume that $\pi = 3.1416$

+## Files to work on
+- `src/circle.h` and implement the necessary functions therein
+- `src/hw00.cpp` to implement your driver code to test during development

+## Compiling and Running the Program
+To run the program type the following shell command:

+`g++ hw00.cpp -o hw00`

+This will compile your `hw00.cpp` and will save and executable as `hw00` in the same directory.
+Notice that `hw00.cpp` will depend on the function definitions in `circle.h` which you should not forget to `#include "circle.h"` to test your code.
+Use `hw00.cpp` as a driver to test edge cases.

+## Script Generation
+Use the command `script` to capture your interaction compiling and running the program as shown:

+`script hw00.scr`
+`date`
+`ls -l`
+`g++ hw00.cpp -o hw00`
+`./hw00`
+`ls -l`
+`exit`

+## Commit, commit, commit!
+Commit all changes as you develop the code in your individual private repo.
+Please provide descriptive commit messages and push from local to your repository.
+If you do not stage, commit, and push git classroom will not receive your code at all.